 This plan, at the very least, must include all minimum repayments on debt but should ideally contain a strategy that allows you to make extra payments on your debts to ensure early repayment.
 From your mortgage to your credit cards, early repayment on loans can save you thousands in the long run.

 Snowball debt repayment strategy

-The snowball debt repayment strategy revolves around repayment of the smallest debts to clear them completely before focusing on the larger debts.
+The snowball debt repayment strategy revolves around the repayment of the smallest debts to clear them completely before focusing on the larger debts.
 You must maintain all minimum required debt repayments and use any extra money to pay off the smallest debts.